Sam-Rowe/better-than-yesterday/Idea.md

 Is there a pre made community of moderates to link into?
 Build on EddieHub automated tooling for moderation?

+in person events, fayres run around the country?
+Maybe we could help to build the content for the fayre and work out what hits home with peeps?

 # Videos
 Youtube channel in effect.
 Revenue stream to fund changes?
 Avenue to grow audience and bring into the Blog and Community?